junxit/us-congress-bills-109/metadata.md

 - 2006-05-02 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
 - 2006-05-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1938)
 - 2006-05-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1938)
+- 2006-05-03 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2006-09-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment.
+With written report No. 109-353.
+- 2006-09-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with an amendment.
+With written report No. 109-353.
+- 2006-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 647.